-Brief Background on Lake Bled
+Brief Background of Lake Bled

 Best Time to Visit Lake Bled

-How To Get To Lake Bled From Ljubljana
+How to Get to Lake Bled From Ljubljana

 1. On a Guided Tour